ediricardo21/projectcleandata/README.md

 ## This is a project for the Getting and Cleaning Data of Coursera course.
 > Steps:
-1. Initial I dowloand the data from a zip folder.
+1. Initially I dowloand the data from a zip folder.
 2. Join and select the correct names of the variables for each data set
 3. Melt both datasets in a single dataframe
 4. Select only the rows that contain mean and std in it